 The New Vision for Agriculture (NVA), defined by World Economic Forum partners in 2009, holds that to meet the world’s needs, sustainable agriculture must simultaneously deliver food security, environmental sustainability and economic opportunity.
 Achieving those goals requires a transformation of the agriculture sector, leveraging market-based approaches through a coordinated effort by all stakeholders, including farmers, government, civil society and the private sector.
 The key success factors of agriculture-sector transformation at the national level include setting the right direction through effective leadership, strategy and investment models, and scaling the transformation through finance, infrastructure, institutions and monitoring.

-The World Economic Forum’s New Vision for Agriculture initiative engages over 500 organizations in its work to strengthen collaboration among relevant stakeholders.
+The NVA engages almost 600 organizations to strengthen collaboration among relevant stakeholders.
 At a global level, it has partnered with the G7 and G20, facilitating informal leadership dialogue and collaboration.
-At the regional and country level, it has catalysed multistakeholder partnerships in 19 countries in Africa, Asia and Latin America, including two regional partnerships called Grow Africa and Grow Asia.
+At the regional and country level, it has catalysed multistakeholder partnerships in 21 countries in Africa, South East Asia, India and Latin America, including Grow Africa and Grow Asia.